 I’m really looking forward to getting some of these initial brews into the hands of the Altitude faithful.
 Perhaps unsurprisingly to those who know me, the first several batches will be either: 1) heavy on hops, or 2) Belgian-inspired.
 The pages of my idea notebook are being rapidly filled with ideas for future projects – stay tuned.

-Altitude will be tapping the first brews off our new pilot system May 4th at 11 a.m. – join us as we rotate through many of Jared’s beers all day long.
+Managers Note: Altitude will be tapping the first brews off our new pilot system May 4th at 11 a.m. – join us as we rotate through many of Jared’s beers all day long.